About the Program

 - how the project(s) would support their stated goals

 - A letter of recommendation from a UChicago faculty, staff member, or UChicago-affiliated expert in a relevant field who can attest to the applicant's character, the viability of their proposed project(s), and their academic, extracurricular, or professional performance.
 Recommenders can submit their letters using this form.
 Letters are due by the application deadline.

 Interview with the Stamps Scholars Program

-The application review committee will nominate a select number of candidates for an interview with the Stamps Family Charitable Foundation, which will make final decisions.
+The application review committee will nominate a select number of candidates for an interview with the Strive Foundation, which will make final decisions.